Ladoxer/Ladoxer/README.md

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ladoxer&layout=compact&theme=tokyonight)](https://github.com/ladoxer)

 ## The Ladoxer Files 📁
-- The name "Ladoxer" came from [ladoxer](https://www.linkedin.com/in/muhammed-labeeb-u-64a7a323b)
+- The name "Ladoxer" emerged from my will to power in the digital realm [ladoxer](https://www.linkedin.com/in/muhammed-labeeb-u-64a7a323b)
-- I debug better with music than with documentation
+- I code with a hammer, philosophizing through algorithms and functions
-- My code has fewer bugs than my houseplants have leaves
-- I can explain Docker to my grandmother (results may vary)

-> "Code like nobody's watching your GitHub contribution graph." - Ladoxer
+- What doesn't break my code makes my repositories stronger
+- I dance between frontend and backend, for one must still have chaos in oneself to give birth to a dancing star

+> "When you gaze long into the codebase, the codebase also gazes into you." - Ladoxer

+> "To live is to debug, and to debug is to suffer—but in that suffering lies greatness." - Ladoxer's coding manifesto